Patrick Rodgers

 Patrick Rodgers (born June 30, 1992) is an American professional golfer who plays on the PGA Tour.

-Early life
+Early life and amateur career

 Rodgers was born in Avon, Indiana.
-Then he played golf at Avon High School for 4 years.
-He played college golf at Stanford University, for three years, where he won 11 times, tying the record set by Tiger Woods.
+He played golf at Avon High School for all four years.

+Rodgers then attended college at Stanford University and played golf for three years, where he won 11 times, tying the record set by Tiger Woods.
 Rodgers was given the Ben Hogan Award and was the number one ranked golfer in the World Amateur Golf Ranking for 16 weeks in early 2014.

 Professional career

 After turning professional in June 2014, Rodgers played on the PGA Tour via sponsor's exemptions.
 He earned enough non-member FedEx Cup points to qualify for the Web.com Tour Finals.
 He finished T-8 at the Nationwide Children's Hospital Championship.
 Overall, he finished 58th in the Finals, earning enough to get his 2015 Web.com Tour card.
 He won the second event of the season at the Pacific Rubiales Colombia Championship.
 In May he finished T-2 at the Wells Fargo Championship on the PGA Tour playing on a sponsor's exemption.

 Rodgers earned "Special Temporary Member" status on the PGA Tour for 2015 after finishing T40 at the Memorial Tournament.
 He later finished 24th on the 2015 Web.com Tour money list, earning a PGA Tour card for the 2015–16 season.
 Even with the finish, he was not allowed to compete in the 2015 Web.com Tour Finals since he also accumulated enough FedEx Cup points to place inside the Top 125.
 He also could not compete in the 2015 FedEx Cup because Special Temporary Membership does not qualify a player for the FedExCup Playoffs; had he won a PGA Tour tournament, he would have earned full membership and become eligible for the playoffs.
 He appeared on EA Sports' Rory McIlroy PGA Tour game as a new golfer in 2015.

 Rodgers opened the 2016 season with top-20 finishes in his first four events.
 From April through July, however, his form dipped as he made only six of 12 cuts and did not record a finish higher than T31.
 He nearly won the Travelers Championship in August, finishing T3, two shots behind the champion, Russell Knox.
 Having qualified for the FedExCup Playoffs for the first time in his career, he was eliminated after the second playoff event, the Deutsche Bank Championship, and ended 2016 ranked 62nd in the season-long standings.